abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 ### Create new record

-We are going to create a new record `hello` (`hello.aws.pepins.net`) using `k8s-ingressn-ingressn-dc31c08978-b7ef1bca03cfe45b.elb.us-east-1.amazonaws.com` as an alias.
+Create a new DNS `A` record named `hello` (e.g., `hello.aws.pepins.net`) aliased to `k8s-ingressn-ingressn-dc31c08978-b7ef1bca03cfe45b.elb.us-east-1.amazonaws.com`.

-First, you will need your load balancer hosted zone id.
-To get, run the following command :
+First, retrieve the hosted zone ID of your load balancer by running the following command:

 ```
 aws elbv2 describe-load-balancers   --region us-east-1   --query 'LoadBalancers[0].CanonicalHostedZoneId'
 ```

-You should get something like this
+You should receive output similar to the following:

 ```
 Z26RNL4JYFTOTI
 ```

-Now paste the following lines in a  `create-record-abcdesktop-aws.json` file :
+Paste the following content into a `create-record-abcdesktop-aws.json` file:

 ```
 {